 When it comes to biodegradation this particular material is not considered vegan since it is not 100% animal friendly.
 It does not biodegrade naturally.
-To be fair, all synthetics do indeed take thousands of years to decompose in landfill.
+To be fair, all synthetics do indeed take thousands of years to decompose in landfills.

 PU is considered environmentally friendly, non-toxic, and BPA-free.
-It is incinerated or buried at certified landfills.
+It is incinerated or buried in certified landfills.
 It can be burned but will not decompose as fast as natural fiber vegan leather, which also takes time to break down.
 All these factors can present a problem for a company hoping to dispose of faux vegan products properly.

 Is Vegan Leather Waterproof?

 Not all vegan leathers are waterproof.
 But vegan leathers are all water-resistant because they are not made of any animal and usually consist of one or more materials like plastic, fabric, rubber, etc.

 Vegan leather made from PU and PVC is completely waterproof but can show water spots.
 Vegan leather garments can handle light rain.
 But the material should be protected when stepping into a puddle of water or getting caught in a sudden downpour.